New Zealand literature: Children's and young adult literature

 Margaret Mahy and Joy Cowley both had their first children's books published in 1969.
 Both became prolific and beloved authors, and have made a significant contribution to New Zealand children's literature.
 Mahy won the Carnegie Medal twice in the 1980s and in 2001 she won the Hans Christian Andersen Award, the world's most prestigious children's literature award.
 Cowley is internationally known for her children's educational books for children learning to read, as well as for her picture books, children's fiction, and young adult novels.
-Other well-known authors for young children include Lynley Dodd (known for her picture books featuring small dog Hairy Maclary), Patricia Grace, Kāterina Mataira (a leading Māori language author), and Gavin Bishop (known particularly for illustration).
+Other well-known authors for young children include Lynley Dodd (known for her picture books featuring small dog Hairy Maclary), Patricia Grace, Kāterina Mataira (a leading Māori language author), Gavin Bishop (known particularly for illustration) and Peter Gossage (known for his picture book retellings of Māori myths and legends).

 New Zealand has a strong tradition of fantasy and social realism in novels for children and young adults.
-Maurice Gee became well-known for his science fiction and fantasy books, notably Under the Mountain (1979) and The Halfmen of O (1982).
+Maurice Gee became well known for his science fiction and fantasy books, notably Under the Mountain (1979) and The Halfmen of O (1982).
 Other internationally well-known fantasy writers for children and young adults include Sherryl Jordan, Gaelyn Gordon, Elizabeth Knox, Barbara Else and David Hair.
 From the 1980s, young adult literature emerged in New Zealand, with authors like Gee, Jack Lasenby, Paula Boock, Kate De Goldi, Fleur Beale, and David Hill tackling serious and controversial topics for teenage readers.
 Tessa Duder's Alex quartet (1987–1992) explored issues of sexism, racism and personal trauma in 1950s and 1960s New Zealand.
-Bernard Beckett and Mandy Hager became well-known in the 2000s for socially realistic and dystopian young adult fiction.
+Bernard Beckett and Mandy Hager became well known in the 2000s for socially realistic and dystopian young adult fiction.